Structural response of neutron stars to rapid rotation and its impact on the braking index: Introduction

 \section{Introduction}

 The majority of neutron stars (NS) are observed as pulsars, which are rapidly rotating and observed to spin down over time, indicating a loss of rotational kinetic energy.
 The spin-down rate is given as $\dot \Omega = -k \Omega^n$ \cite{MDN+1985}, where $n$ is the braking index and $k$ is a positive constant.
 The braking index captures information about the mechanism of energy loss.
 Depending on the emission loss mechanism $k$ can be a function of radius, moment of inertia, magnetic field strength etc (discussed later in the text).
 In most cases, the pulsar's rotational energy loss is attributed to the magnetic dipolar radiation (MDR) from the pulsar magnetosphere for which the braking index is 3 \cite{GO+1969}.
-However, pulsars can lose energy via gravitational wave (GW) radiation if there is non-axisymmetric deformation or r-mode instability, for which the braking index is 5 and 7 respectively \citep{Riles+2023}.
+However, pulsars can lose energy via gravitational wave (GW) radiation if there is non-axisymmetric deformation or r-mode instability, for which the braking indices are 5 and 7, respectively \citep{Riles+2023}.
 Therefore, it is natural to expect a rapidly rotating neutron star to lose energy via all three channels if the conditions are favourable.
 Apart from these three channels of energy loss, pulsars also lose energy due to the particle wind \citep{Harding+1999, Spitkovsky+2006}.

 The spin-period of pulsars spans a large range.
 The slowest pulsar has a rotation period of 76 s \cite{Caleb:2022xyo} to the most rapidly rotating being 1.39 ms \cite{HRS+2006}.
-The total population is typically categorized as normal (or ``slow'') pulsars and millisecond pulsars, with the demarcation around 16 ms \cite{Halder:2023rfu}.
-The braking index has been measured for a few younger pulsars and found be less than 3 \cite{Livingstone:2007bn, WJE+2011, Livingstone_2011, LPS+1993, BCD+1995, RGL+2012, Espinoza_2011}, which is often attributed to the evolution of the magnetic field, modified magnetosphere or even the interaction of supernova fallback disk \cite{Chen+1993, Melatos+1997, Harding+1999}.
-A similar sub-3 braking index can be achieved in rapidly rotating pulsars, which is purely due to structural change in the star due to rapid rotation.
-In such a scenario, the $k$ cannot be assumed independent of the spin frequency \cite{Hamil+2015}, which has been discussed in detail in Sec.~\ref{BraIn}.
+The total population is typically categorized as normal (or ``slow'') pulsars and millisecond pulsars, with the demarcation around 16 ms \cite{Halder:2023rfu}. {The braking index has been measured for a few younger pulsars { (through pulsar timing)} and found { to} be less than 3 \cite{Livingstone:2007bn, WJE+2011, Livingstone_2011, LPS+1993, BCD+1995, RGL+2012, Espinoza_2011}}.
+This is often attributed to the evolution of the magnetic field, modified magnetosphere or even the interaction of supernova fallback disk \cite{Chen+1993, Melatos+1997, Harding+1999}.
+A similar sub-3 braking index can be achieved in rapidly rotating pulsars, which is purely due to structural changes in the star due to rapid rotation.
+In such a scenario, the $k$ cannot be assumed independent of the spin frequency \cite{Hamil+2015, Lan:2021luk}, which has been discussed in detail in Sec.~\ref{BraIn}.